MarwanAlsoltany/gdpr-tools/README.md

 ```

 1. The second way, is when you don't have the luxury of using some kind of an event.
-You can simply proxy app entry point by making a new app entry point that points to the old app entry and makes use of `MAKS\GDPRTools\Backend\Sanitizer::sanitizeApp()` to sanitize the response before sending it to the client.
+In this case, you can simply proxy app entry point by making a new entry point that points to the old entry and makes use of `MAKS\GDPRTools\Backend\Sanitizer::sanitizeApp()` to sanitize the response before sending it back to the client.
+The following code snippet demonstrates a slimmed down version of how to do that:
 ```php

 // first, you need to rename the application entry point to something else,